 More and more beer consumers and fans are paying attention to the number of carbs their favorite beer has, and it’s no surprise that “lite” versions of popular beer brands have sold remarkably well.

-As far as the consumer is concerned, it’s quite simple: you want to buy beer with the taste of your favorite brand while allowing only as little carbs as possible.
+As far as the consumer is concerned, it’s quite simple: you want to buy beer with the taste of your favorite brands then check out what’s featured on www.sudsandstout.com.
+They review, sample and explore the A-Z of craft brews including getting to the bottom of finding brews with as little carbs as possible.
 As simple as that formula may seem, it is very hard to achieve.

 Beers by Definition Are Mostly Carbs